Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 Pricing:

-FFmpeg is free and open-source.
+FFmpeg is free to use.

 Compatibility: